 Chapter 3: Planning framework describes the current planning framework and, with respect to the issues discussed in the previous chapter, highlights the limitations of current planning policies and approaches.
 This chapter also considers Council’s Planning Scheme Review and relevant previous studies.

-Chapter 4: Yarra’s precincts consider the trends and drivers, projections, and consultation findings to understand the spatial implications for specific employment precincts, activity centres, and Yarra’s activity centre hierarchy.
+Chapter 4: Yarra’s precincts consider the trends and drivers, projections, and consultation findings to understand the spatial implications of forecast employment growth for specific employment precincts, activity centres, and Yarra’s activity centre hierarchy.

 Chapter 5: Strategy sets out the spatial strategy to accommodate growth and change in employment and economic activity in Yarra and identifies policy directions and implementation actions.

-The appendices provide more detailed information on the employment forecast, the classification of retail centres and employment precincts and the capacity analysis.
+The appendices provide more detailed information on the employment forecast, the classification of retail centres and employment precincts, and the capacity analysis.

 Trends and drivers